 Out of reading comes writing, and we can’t write until we can read (think on that one for a minute 🙂 )!
 Once your little one has a full grasp of language and understanding, it will be easier for them to construct sentences/stories, and they’ll have more confidence using words they’re unfamiliar with or scared of.

 3. Enhance Their Concentration

 While you may think it is useless reading to a toddler who wants to constantly turn pages, swap books, or throw them around altogether, reading with your little one can help them learn to concentrate and sit still for longer periods of time.
 They’ll learn an appreciation for knowledge and books and trust us when we say, it’s time well invested!
-If you need some help in this area or aren’t sure where to start, check out our Tutoring and Academics line up!

 4. Develop Their Empathy

 Ever read your favorite novel, or watch your top show, and feel like you can directly relate to the main character?
 Kids can do that too, and this feeling can help them develop empathy.
 They identify with characters, and feel what they’re feeling.
 Not to mention, they’ll learn to better understand emotions!